tektechnologies/python-class/README.md

 - demo practice 15 - 20 after lunch
 - when is lunch hour
 - how to search for answers at W3c schools and how to apply examples
+- are we in there slack channel or what does the company use to communicate, "teams"?

 ## day two